erran/_math/README.md

 ![](http://upload.wikimedia.org/math/5/c/0/5c0ac9b6f171fe789dad82e829050e62.png)

 ### Summation with iteration in Ruby
-#### Human friendly:
-Using math you can pass a 3 argument version of the sigma method where you give the lower summation limit, upper summation limit, and a lambda/proc that takes one argument and returns the result as a numeric class.
+Using _math you can pass a 3 argument version of the sigma method where you give the lower summation limit, upper summation limit, and a lambda/proc that takes one argument and returns the result as a numeric class.